bradeneast/bradeneast.com/posts/_published/Styling pseudo elements with vanilla javascript - the easy way.md

 })
 ```

 And that's how I style pseudo elements vanilla Javascript!
-Keep in mind that this method is best for progressive enhancements because it requires [CSS variable support](https://caniuse.com/#feat=css-variables).
+Keep in mind that this method should be limited to progressive enhancements because it requires [CSS variable support](https://caniuse.com/#feat=css-variables).